eoinkelly/notes/assembler/assembler-arm/book-modern-assembly-lang-prog-with-arm-processor.md

         1. add 1 (to get to the radix complement)
     * ++ hardware is simplified because you don't have to build a specialized subtractor circuit
     * ++ is the most common way to represent signed numbers in computers
+    * -- harder for humans to do in their head
     * complement notation is most useful in base 2 (binary) numbers

 ```plain